pbauermeister/dfd/doc/README.md

 ```
 ![Hide if unused](./hide-if-unused.svg)

+### Markdown snippets

+With the option `--markdown` (e.g. `data-flow-diagram README.md --markdown`)
+you can embed code blocks that are recognized as Data Flow Diagram snippets.
+For each snippet, a graphic file is generated.
+A snippet can be defined by
+such a code block:

+    ```data-flow-diagram FILENAME.svg

+    ...DFD STATEMENTS...

+    ```

+Note that only code blocks delimited by triple-backticks fences are considered.
+Code blocks defined by quadruple-spaces indentation are ignored.

 ### Including files

 You can include a file.
 Here we include `included-1.dfd` (which defines P1 and